ubiquitousplatform/docs/architecture-decision-records/0001_use-wasm-for-functions.md

-# Architecture Decision Record: Use WebAssembly for Functions
+# [DRAFT] Architecture Decision Record: Use WebAssembly for Functions

 ## Context